isomerpages/nlb-biblioasia/_holding-area/Eu Tong Sen’s “Pearl Under the Burning Tropical Sun”.md

 <img src="/images/Online%20Only%20Articles/EU%20Villa/children_perform.jpg" style="width: 80%;">
 A children’s performance at Eu Villa, 1962. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.</i></div>

+In 1973, as various family members and their different business enterprises ran into difficulties, Eu Villa was sold after competitive bidding by several companies, including realty companies from Hong Kong.
+They were eventually outbid by Joiner Enterprises Pte.
+Ltd. of Cecil Street, Singapore, who paid $8.19 million for the venerable villa.
+The villa was demolished in the early 1980s to make way for condominium project, Sophia Court.[^32] (Sophia Court was sold in 2006 and on the site today is Sophia Residence.)

+Besides Eu Villa, there were a number of other palatial mansions built for the wealthy Straits Chinese in the first quarter of the 20th century.
+However, neither the personalities of their owners nor the opulence of the houses themselves came close to rivaling the likes of Eu Tong Sen or his villa on Adis Road.

+* * *